Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Abstract

 \section{Abstract}

 Nodal lines inside the momentum space of three-dimensional crystalline solids are topologically stabilized by a $\pi$-flux of Berry phase.
 Nodal-line rings in $\mcP\mcT$-symmetric systems with negligible spin-orbit coupling (here described as ``nodal class AI'') can carry an additional ``monopole charge'', which further enhances their stability.
 Here, we relate two recent theoretical advancements in the study of band topology in nodal class AI.
-On one hand, cohomology classes of real vector bundles were used to relate the monopole charge of nodal-line rings to their linking with nodal lines formed among the occupied and among the unoccupied bands.
-On the other hand, homotopy studies revealed that the generalization of the Berry-phase quantization to the case of multiple band gaps defines a non-abelian topological charge, which governs the possible deformations of the nodal lines.
-In this work, we first present how to efficiently apply the non-abelian topological charge to study complicated nodal-line compositions.
-We then apply these methods to present an independent proof of the relation between the monopole charge and the linking structure, including all the fragile-topology exceptions.
-Finally, we show that the monopole charge flips sign when braided along a path with a non-trivial Berry phase.
-This facilitates non-abelian ``braiding'' of nodal-line rings inside the momentum space, that has not been previously reported.
-The geometric arguments presented in the main text are supplemented in the appendices with formal mathematical derivations.
+On \TB{the} one hand, cohomology classes of real vector bundles were used to relate the monopole charge of nodal-line rings to their linking with nodal lines formed among the occupied and among the unoccupied bands.
+On the other hand, homotopy studies revealed that the generalization of the Berry-phase quantization to the case of multiple band gaps defines a non-Abelian topological charge, which governs the possible deformations of the nodal lines. \TB{The present work has three aims.
+First, we present} how to efficiently \TB{wield} the \TB{recently discovered} non-Abelian topological charge. \TB{Second, we apply} these methods to present an independent proof of the relation between the monopole charge and the linking structure, including all the fragile-topology exceptions. \TB{Finally,} we show that the monopole charge flips sign when braided along a path with a non-trivial Berry phase.
+This facilitates a new type non-Abelian ``braiding'' of nodal-line rings inside the momentum space, that has not been previously reported. \TB{The work begins with a brief review of $\mcP\mcT$-symmetric band topology, and the} geometric arguments \TB{employed in our theoretical analysis} are supplemented in the appendices with formal mathematical derivations.